collinprather/Big-Data-Ignite-2018/outline.md

 * Figure out how to present code v. math -- Jupyter slides? [blog on jupyter slides intro](https://medium.com/@mjspeck/presenting-code-using-jupyter-notebook-slides-a8a3c3b59d67)
 * Have final notebook downloadable as .ipynb
 * Find great classification problem -- if necessary preprocess the data to be analyzed and document each step
+* At every step that I adress some sort of complexity, provide resources that consider and explain the tradeoffs
+* Read and address [this academic paper on predicting hit and run accidents](http://ptl.sys.virginia.edu/ptl/sites/default/files/sbp2012_wgb.pdf) and potentially reference it in the paper!

 ### Presentation Outline